Tennessee Military and Veterans Benefits

-Service member in the Tennessee National Guard, or the U.S. Armed Forces Reserves, who is in the Active Guard and Reserve (AGR) Program and is stationed in Tennessee or at a military reservation located partially in Tennessee
+- Service member serving in the Tennessee National Guard, or the U.S. Armed Forces Reserves, who is in the Active Guard and Reserve (AGR) Program and is stationed in Tennessee, or at a military reservation located partially in Tennessee

-Service member in the Tennessee National Guard, or a member of the U.S. Armed Forces Reserves, who has been called to active duty and is stationed in a combat zone; this exemption applies effective the date of official military orders assigning them to a combat zone and expires 90 days after their return
+- Service member serving in the Tennessee National Guard, or a member of the U.S. Armed Forces Reserves, who has been called to active duty and is stationed in a combat zone; this exemption applies as of the effective date of official military orders assigning them to a combat zone and expires 90 days after their return

-Tennessee County Motor Vehicle Privilege Tax, Disabled Veteran Exemption: U.S. Armed Forces Veterans who have a 100% permanent and total, service-connected disability rating from the VA, former prisoners-of-war, or who receive a specially adapted vehicle due to their disability are exempt from the Tennessee motor vehicle privilege tax.
+Tennessee Motor Vehicle Tax Exemptions for Disabled Veterans: U.S. Armed Forces Veterans who have a 100% permanent and total service-connected disability rating from the VA and former prisoners-of-war who receive a specially adapted vehicle grant from the VA are exempt from the Tennessee motor vehicle sales tax, registration fees, and local motor vehicle privilege taxes.
 Tennessee Code 5-8-102